emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 - **Git or SVN** (optional): Enables automatic project root detection.
 - **awk**: Used internally for text parsing; usually preinstalled on Unix-based systems (Linux, macOS).

-No additional tools like `ripgrep`, `projectile`, or other external search utilities are needed.
+No additional dependencies like `ripgrep` or `projectile` are required.
 This makes setup simple.

 ### Installing repo-grep